microsoft/genaiscript/docs/src/content/docs/reference/scripts/retreival.md

 ### Indexing

-By default, the retreival uses [OpenAI text-embedding-ada-002](https://ts.llamaindex.ai/modules/embeddings/) embeddings.
+By default, the retrieval uses [OpenAI text-embedding-ada-002](https://ts.llamaindex.ai/modules/embeddings/) embeddings.
 The first search might be slow as the files get indexed for the first time.

 You can index your project using the [CLI](/genaiscript/reference/cli).